Skip to main content

 })

 So far we have seen how we can attach styles using the styles property in the @customElement decorator.
-But let's dive deeper and explore how we can define styles:
+But let's dive deeper and explore how to define styles.

-In the example below we show how the css tagged template helper allows creating and re-using CSS for custom elements.
+The example below shows how the css tagged template helper enables you to create and re-use CSS for custom elements.
 These styles are encapsulated in the Shadow DOM and attached via the styles property in the @customElement decorator.

 import {